josephquested/lomega/README.md

 What if I told you that you could become literally ten times more efficient in every way?
 **...Get your head out of the clouds, goofball!** There's no way I can offer you that.
 But, I can offer you a console.log solution that is ten times more efficient.
-Lomega (Ω).
+Lomega Ω.

 ##How do I install lomega?